Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Introduction

-The DPP was first reported in a study of a Binomial clinical trial conducted by Johnson \& Johnson (J\&J) Inc. in \citet{xie2013incorporating}.
-Both expert opinions and data from the clinical trial agreed that the improvement $\eta = p_1 - p_0$, from the control success rate ($p_0$) to the treatment success rate ($p_1$), is around $10\%$.
-However, the marginal posteriors of $\eta$ from several candidate full Bayesian models on $(p_0, p_1)$ suggested that the improvement is over $20\%$; cf., Table 3 of \citet{xie2013incorporating}.
-Figure~\ref{fig:dpp0} is a reproduction of a simpler example reported in Figure 2 of \citet{xie2013confidence}, where independent Beta priors are used for $p_0$ and $p_1$.
-As can be seen from the {figure}, the marginal posterior of $\eta$ peaks outside of the marginal prior distribution of $\eta$ and the profile likelihood function of $\int L(p_0, p_0 + \eta | {\rm data}) d p_0$.
-Here, $L(p_0, p_1 | {\rm data})$ is the joint likelihood of $(p_0, p_1)$, and the marginal prior distribution of $\eta$ and the profile likelihood function are more or less in agreement.
+The DPP was first reported in \citet{xie2013incorporating} in a study of a Binomial clinical trial conducted by Johnson \& Johnson Inc. Both expert opinions (forming an informative prior) and data from the clinical trial agreed that the improvement $\eta = p_1 - p_0$, from the control success rate ($p_0$) to the treatment success rate ($p_1$), is around $10\%$.
+However, the marginal posteriors of $\eta$ from several candidate full Bayesian models on $(p_0, p_1)$ suggested that the improvement is over $20\%$ \cite[Table 3]{xie2013incorporating}.
+Figure 2 therein shows that the marginal posterior of $\eta$ peaks outside of the marginal prior distribution of $\eta$ and the profile likelihood function of $\int L(p_0, p_0 + \eta | {\rm data}) d p_0$.
+Here, $L(p_0, p_1 | {\rm data})$ is the joint likelihood of $(p_0, p_1)$, and the marginal prior distribution of $\eta$ and the profile likelihood function are more or less in agreement. \cite{xie2013incorporating} has also explored different prior models, including independent, dependent and hierarchical bivariate Beta priors, for the full parameter $\boldsymbol{\theta} = (p_0, p_1)^\top$, but similar DPP occurs.